zulip/zulip/help/using-zulip-via-email.md

 New Zulip messages will now be delivered to your email account.
-You can reply directly to the emails coming from Zulip, and your replies will be posted in the appropriate topic or private message conversation on Zulip.
+You can reply directly to the emails coming from Zulip, and your replies will be posted in the appropriate topic or direct message conversation on Zulip.

 ## Related articles